-Cold climate ASHPs can heat homes as low as -13°F, in addition to cooling homes during the summer.
+Cold climate ASHPs can be a great addition to homes with harsher winters.
 They can also be used in non-ducted and ducted formats.
-A back-up system fueled by either electricity or natural gas is recommended to supplement systems when the temperature drops below -13°F (Center for Energy and Environment, Cold-Climate Heat Pumps, 2023).
+A back-up system fueled by either electricity or natural gas is strongly recommended to supplement systems.
 Altitude can also potentially impact heat pump performance.
 Air Conditioning Contractors of America (ACCA) recommends allowing up to 10% reduction in performance for homes at higher elevations.